FoundationMark, has recently rolled out a new feature – peer group analysis.

 Trustees, Employees, and Office Space

-We began this note with the question, “are there foundations who look like us?”.
+We began this note with the hypothetical trustee wondering, “are there foundations like ours?”.
 And in this last section, we provide a bird’s eye view of foundations’ structure in terms of number of trustees, whether they have employees or physical offices.

 Comparing the largest foundations, those with over $500 million with the other asset ranges, shows while the majority of the largest have offices and employees, the percentage drops significantly among the smaller cohorts.